nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

 # How to create and integrate a Hugging Face Inference Endpoint

-Hugging Face id one of the most, if not the most important Open Source Communities, in the scope of Machine Learning and AI technologies.
+Hugging Face is one of the most, if not the most important Open Source Communities, in the scope of Machine Learning and AI technologies.

 It is not only a huge hub of models, datasets, and transformers, but also an environment where users can deploy, test, and productize AI models or pipelines.